drkamarul/Binary_logistic_DrPH_Epid/bin-log-drph-epid_2017.md

 head(mydata,10)
 ```

-More fancy, we can use *psych::describe* function
+More fancy, we can use 'psych::describe' function

 ```r